JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 * [Press The Buttons](https://ldjam.com/events/ludum-dare/47/press-the-buttons) a great puzzle with boxes and switches and doors and keypads that would make a really cool simple VR escape the room game.
 * [Super Loop Racer](https://ldjam.com/events/ludum-dare/47/super-loop-racer) I cant believe how good this whole game looks its like its right out of TRON or the 80s even with reflections.  the gameplay stinks bad, but it looks freaking incredible.
 * [Cursed Temple](https://ldjam.com/events/ludum-dare/47/cursed-temple) Looks modern like hollow knight but with a time loop mechanic.
 With a shallow difficulty curve I could play hours and hours of htis.
 I dont want it to be too hard but just a little bit hard for a long time, bosses can be hard thats ok!
 Maybe I could make the game I long for here?
 * [Dank Dungeon](https://ldjam.com/events/ludum-dare/47/dank-dungeon) Wow I LOVE The controls here!  wasd to move and cursors to attack in that cardinal.
 Its perfect and makes you have to use strategy you cant just hold that direction but have to time it right too.
 Animation and Sound are betw Atari and C64 and work great.
 Its really fun and I would love to see a full adventure RPG like this  Collision is a bit off like I dont think it should include the players head.
 This could be made into a deep dungeon crawler roguelike like I've been thinking about and I would possibly have loads of fun doing it!
+Update: this is a java game in just 405Kb thats incredible!
+I tried it again and had way more fun and got to the second level!
 * [The Way Back Platform Game](https://ldjam.com/events/ludum-dare/47/the-way-back) this is really cool
 * [Endless Night](https://ldjam.com/events/ludum-dare/47/endless-night) this could be a dual stick shooter almost as is I love the graphics style and lighting and everything
 * [Station 8](https://ldjam.com/events/ludum-dare/47/station-8) I loved the trees and graphics here, and it has all of the basics of a simple low poly fps tank game.
 I really liked its simplicity
 * [Eternal Run](https://ldjam.com/events/ludum-dare/47/eternal-run-1) this had a great mechanic of on one awesome level getting through as many loops as you can with more enemies on the level every time.  pretty awesome.
 The graphics and controls in this are PERFECT FPS its amazing
+* [Schlooper](https://ldjam.com/events/ludum-dare/47/shlooper) Cool looking platform shooter in Unity

 How did they do this?
 * [Loop Room](https://ldjam.com/events/ludum-dare/47/loop-room) Unity source available for this something like robotron single screen but loopign on edges experience.